BSc (Hons) Computer Science

 The Computer Science Department has been delivering BCS-accredited programmes for more than 30 years.

-Our Computer Science degree is accredited by BCS, the Chartered Institute for IT on behalf of the Engineering Council, fully meeting the academic requirement for Incorporated Engineer and partially meeting the academic requirement for a Chartered Engineer.
+The BSc (Hons) Computer Science is accredited by BCS, the Chartered Institute for IT on behalf of the Engineering Council, fully meeting the academic requirement for Incorporated Engineer and partially meeting the academic requirement for a chartered engineer.

 You will cover programming, an introduction to computer systems, databases and discrete mathematics.